thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="creating-dashboard-2" showListImageTitles="true" %}

 By default, the list of dashboards displays all dashboards, including those of your customers.
-To display only your dashboards, toggle the "Include customer entities".
+To view only your dashboards, disable the "Include customer entities" option.

 {% include images-gallery.html imageCollection="creating-dashboard-3" %}
 {% endif %}